Cryptography Code

 Acknowledgements

 Thanks to all the people who have taken the time to write and suggest changes or improvements to the work on this and associated pages.
 I've tried to mention the significant contributors in the appropriate places.
-Thanks too, to my wife, Veenu Ireland, for all her support.
+Thanks too, to my wife, Veenu Ireland, for all her support, and to my son, Robert Ireland for all his tennis tricks.

 Blowfish: a Visual Basic version